marsilinou97/csulb-classroooms/README.md

 # CSULB Classroom Finder
 Parts and functionalities the program support:
-- There are two web crawlers, the first scrapes the data needed such as class start time, class end time, location for all the classes offered during a given semester from the school's schedule website and store them in a database.
-The second finds all the rooms and buildings in the university and stores them in the database.
+- There are two web crawlers,
+-- The first scrapes the data needed such as class start time, class end time, location for all the classes offered during a given semester from the school's schedule website and store them in a database.
+-- The second finds all the rooms and buildings in the university and stores them in the database.
 - Django app that helps students to find a classroom/lab to study at the time and location of their convince across the campus using the data from the database.

 TODO: